 Aero Dyne H-E-P Turning Vanes are laboratory tested and certified for performance.

-The High Efficiency Profile design lowers pressure loss and generated sound power through 17 points of roll forming precision.
+The High Efficiency Profile design lowers pressure loss and generates sound power through 17 points of roll forming precision.
 No other Turning Vane provides comparable quality, structural integrity & performance.

-Aero Dyne Turning Vanes resulted in much lower pressure loss (in WC) when compared to a single width radius elbow.
+Aero Dyne Turning Vanes resulted in much lower pressure loss (in WC) when compared to a single-width radius elbow.
 The H-E-P turning vane also resulted in lower pressure loss when compared to the other three double wall turning vane designs in the report.
-Only the single wall turning vane tested slightly better.

 Beware, depending on the fabrication method and steel gauge used to make other turning vanes, performance will vary.
 Turning vane performance may not be consistent with these test results.